DirkStober/tum_webpage/srcs/homepage.md

 It consists of a weekly lecture and accompanying labs.
 It is roughly split into the following blocks:

-- Digital Design & FPGAs: Recaps Digital Design Basics and introduces building blocks of FPGAs.
+- Digital Design and FPGAs: Recaps Digital Design Basics and introduces building blocks of FPGAs.
 Students use SystemVerilog and Vivado to synthesize simple designs
 - High-Level Synthesis: Main part of the course covers writing HLS code, simulation, implementation as well as integration on a Zynq board using XRT.
 - Project Accelerating CNNs: Students accelerate a simple CNN starting from a provided C++ implementation.
 We use the PYNQZ2 board to implement the design